FullHuman/purgecss/docs/whitelisting.md

 # Whitelisting

 You can whitelist selectors to stop PurgeCSS from removing them from your CSS.
-This can be accomplished with the PurgeCSS options `whitelist`, `whitelistPatterns`, `whitelistPatternsChildren`, or directly in your CSS with a special comment.
+This can be accomplished with the PurgeCSS options `whitelist`, `whitelistPatterns`, `whitelistPatternsChildren`, `whitelistPatternsGreedy`, or directly in your CSS with a special comment.

 ## Specific selectors